edvinem/skuggsnack/README.md

 # SkuggSnack

-Skuggsnack is a simple (but vulnerable) web-based chat application.
+Skuggsnack is a simple web-based chat application.
 It provides a user-friendly interface where users can register, log in, and add friends.
 The application follows a microservices architecture with separate services for frontend, authentication and chat.

+*NOTE: This is a school project and is not suitable to expose.*

 ## Main Technologies
 - Frontend: React.js